vipu18/TruthInBite/README.md

 ## Contribution Guidelines

 I need food labels to test my project.
-Contributors are requested to use the **main branch** and add *only food label image*.
+Contributors are requested to use the **main branch** and add *only food label image with nutrition facts*.
 Changes to the README or Code will **not** be counted as valid contributions.
 Your contributions are highly appreciated!

 ### Dataset Contribution Format